krokyk/jwt-nodejs-express-tutorial/README.md

 ```javascript
 console.log("Hi!")
 ```
-to the `apiServer.js` and you should see the output in the console immediately after you save the file, because `nodemon` is monitoring it.
+to the `apiServer.js` and you should see the output in the terminal immediately after you save the file, because `nodemon` is monitoring it.

 ![Nodemon refreshes the server](images/03-02.png)